Ezzpify/HourBoostr/README.md

 ## SingleBoostr

 This program is perfect for you if you only have one account that you want to boost.
 This program requires you to have Steam installed, however you can be logged into your account, play other games and chat with your friends while you are boosting other games with SingleBoostr at the same time.
+With this you can also farm trading cards.

-Program preview of SingleBoostr: https://i.imgur.com/6ktF7bW.gif
+Program preview of SingleBoostr: http://i.imgur.com/uBg2rXO.png